Llamaware/LlamaLoader/README.md

 - Find/select your game directory, then install/update Tomb.
 - From the `Get Mods` tab, load the mod list, then install/update the mods you want.
 - Don't change the URLs or else it won't work.
+- To uninstall mods, delete them manually from the mods folder.

 ### Requirements

 - OS: Only works on Windows.
-- You need the .NET 8.0 Runtime.
+- You need the .NET 9.0 Runtime.
 - You need a `Node.js` installation to use the deobfuscator. (optional)

 ### Future improvements

 - Mod uninstallation.
-- Automated code extraction?
-- Multiplatform? (will require a complete rewrite)
-- Use APIs instead of HTML parsing.
-- More verbose logging.
 - There probably still won't be any safety features.
 Just don't be stupid while using it.

 ### License